Note: Chip Thinning & Rubbing is Lesson 3 of our Feeds and Speeds Master Class. Sign up by clicking the link.

 You can see that the chip gets thicker all the way up to the point where we’ve buried the cutter to 1/2 its diameter.
 That’s the thickest point.

 Chip thinning calculations answer the question, “How much faster do we have to go so the maximum width of the blue chip is the recommended chip load?”
+This graph gives an idea of just how strong an influence chip thinning has over feedrate:

 Because we’re just trying to get back to the recommended chip load, chip thinning isn’t about going faster in the sense of higher MRR’s.
 You will see your machine going faster, sometimes a LOT faster, but chip thinning is about avoiding rubbing that will dramatically shorten your tool life.